Nicholas-Hahn/ConsoleApplication/README.md

 - Serilog.Sinks.Console

 The execution of the program shocwcases these features at runtime.
 The "appsettings.json" file is utilized to pass settings for Serilog logging levels as well as influence the execution of the program.

+The following intermediate concepts were also tested:

+- Lambda Expressions